ggalanteCode/car-catalog/README.md

 If the values in the request body or the path variables/request parameters in the URL are absent or sintactically incorrect, the API will respond with an appropriate error message.

+Below you will find the cURLs for making the API calls via Postman, you can copy & paste them.

 #### POST /cars
 ```